 Demand planning software is a sales and operations planning (S&OP) technology that meets customer demand with the necessary level of supply.
 This is accomplished by coordinating data from separate units of the business (primarily sales, marketing, and operations) to make more informed supply chain decisions.

 Demand planning software is a forecasting software used by demand planners meant to improve your supply chain performance.
 It is closely related with sales forecasting software, which better prepares your business and sales team with expected sales and revenue that you plan to achieve over a set length of time.

 Procurement software allows you to issue orders for services and products by tracking all key order info in real-time including: the vendor, purchase quantities, item or service purchased, delivery timeframes, payment terms, and costs.
-A procurement system will handle submitting requisitions for approval, to sourcing, tracking purchase orders, and reconciling receipts and invoices.
+A cloud-based procurement system will handle submitting requisitions for approval, to sourcing, tracking purchase orders, and reconciling receipts and invoices.

 The procurement of needed goods and materials is a key cog in the wheel of supply chain.
 For example:

 Cloud-based warehouse management software makes it possible to manage and coordinate inventory and actions throughout a warehouse or distribution center.
 In order to oversee warehouse operations, WMS software gives warehouse managers powerful tools to:

 WMS software leads to a higher accuracy of order fulfillment, optimizes picking and shipping, and leads to faster delivery times.